We asked, job seekers answered. Here are the 5 most important things people look for when weighing up your job ad.

-We spoke to expert recruiter Kara Atkinson about why these factors matter, and how best to include them in your job ads.
+We spoke to Atkinson for more on why these top 5 factors matter, and how best to include them in your job ads.

 “Your employees drive your business forward, so if their income impacts their stability in some way, that's going to impact their productivity,” Atkinson says.
 “That means their salary is directly linked to your company's success.”

-Many candidates will use a salary filter to refine their job search results as well as using the advertised salary range to work out whether a role is a good fit.
+Many people will use a salary filter to refine their job search results, as well as using the advertised salary range to work out whether a role is a good fit.
 Being upfront with salary saves time for you and for candidates.

 Tip: Include a salary or salary range in your job ad.
-If you’re concerned your salary isn’t competitive, include other benefits such as flexible work policies, gym membership or staff discounts.
+If you’re concerned your salary isn’t competitive, include benefits you can offer such as flexible work policies, gym membership or staff discounts.

 Atkinson says many women want balance.
 “They want to ‘lean in’, but they want to be able to tuck their kids in at night,” she says.
 “They don’t want to feel exhausted all the time.”